intelligent-environments-lab/sustainable-dog-house-challenge/README.md

 ## Can I get involved?
 Absolutely!
 The organizers are always looking for extra help.
 Please email Hagen Fritz at hagenfritz@utexas.edu if you would wish to help out with the current or future events.

+## How do I work this website?
+We are using Github because we can upload documents about the competition, pictures, and other files from this and previous years of the challenge.
+Most of the information that you need about the actual competition can be found on the [wiki](https://github.com/intelligent-environments-lab/sustainable-dog-house-challenge/wiki) pages, but another nice aspect of Github that we are leveraging for this competition is the [issues](https://github.com/intelligent-environments-lab/sustainable-dog-house-challenge/issues) tab that you can find at the top.
+Here, participants and others can "raise" issues to ask questions, give feedback/suggestions, and anything else they think is pertinent to the competition.

+The [video]() below gives a little overview of how to use this specific Github repository to its fullest extend.